COMP1100-7110-2025-s2/Wed_2pm_Team_05/Documents/Iteration_2/interview_questions.md

 6. Do you think tailoring course options to your preferences (like avoiding finals or group work) would help you make course selections?

 7. Tell me about a time when a course you wanted was full What happened and how did it affect you?

+8. How do you usually figure out alternatives when enrollment doesn’t go as planned?

+9. What would the experience be like if you were offered alternatives right at that moment?